Insurance Claim Negotiation Tactics

 Understanding the Adjuster’s Role and Incentives

 The insurance company’s adjuster is a professional whose job is to evaluate and resolve your claim.
 While many adjusters are fair and competent, it is important to understand the structural incentives at play.
 The adjuster works for the insurance company.
 Their performance is often measured in part by how efficiently they close claims and how well they control costs.
-This does not mean every adjuster is trying to cheat you, but it does mean their interests are not perfectly aligned with yours.
+This does not mean every adjuster is acting against your interests, but it does mean their interests are not perfectly aligned with yours.

 Treat the adjuster with professionalism and respect.
 Being adversarial rarely helps.
 But be clear that you understand your policy, you have documented your loss, and you expect a fair settlement.